Acorn Computers: The microcomputer systems

 CPU had financed the development of a SC/MP based microcomputer system using the income from its design-and-build consultancy.

 This system was launched in January 1979 as the first product of Acorn Computer Ltd., a trading name used by CPU to keep the risks of the two different lines of business separate.

-The microcomputer kit was named as Acorn System 75.
 Acorn was chosen because the microcomputer system was to be expandable and growth-oriented.
 It also had the attraction of appearing before "Apple Computer" in a telephone directory.

 Around this time, CPU and Andy Hopper set up Orbis Ltd. to commercialise the Cambridge Ring networking system Hopper had worked on for his PhD, but it was soon decided to bring him into CPU as a director because he could promote CPU's interests at the University of Cambridge Computer Laboratory.

 CPU purchased Orbis, and Hopper's Orbis shares were exchanged for shares in CPU Ltd. CPU's role gradually changed as its Acorn brand grew, and soon CPU was simply the holding company and Acorn was responsible for development work.

 At some point, Curry had a disagreement with Sinclair and formally left Science of Cambridge, but did not join the other Acorn employees at Market Hill until a little while later.